johannesu/stereo/README.md

 ---
 1. Run mex --setup.

-In example_global.m Figure 4b) from (1) is reproduced.
+* In example_global.m Figure 4b) from [1] is reproduced.
-In example_simultanouse.m Figure 4 from (2) is reproduced.
+* In example_simultanouse.m Figure 4 from [2] is reproduced.
-In example_ncc we show how to use a unary term based on normalized cross correlation
+* In example_ncc we show how to use a unary term based on normalized cross correlation.

 Third party software